shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 ![VQ-VAE Model Architecture](resources/VQ-VAEArchitecture.png)

 Firstly, the process starts with an input image being **encoded** into a latent representation using a convolutional neural network (CNN).
-This CNN maps the image to a latent representation denoted as \( z_e(x) \), where each spatial location of the latent map is transformed into a vector representing the features of that region.
+This CNN maps the image to a latent representation where each spatial location of the latent map is transformed into a vector representing the features of that region.
 The latent representation is then quantized using a set of discrete embedding vectors stored in an **embedding space**.
 The **quantization** process involves mapping each vector in the latent representation to its closest embedding vector in the codebook.
-This quantized representation, \( z_q(x) \), is passed to the **decoder** (which is another CNN) where its job is to reconstruct the image from its compressed representation.
-The output of the decoder is an approximation of what it thinks the original input looked like \( p(x \mid z_q) \).
+This quantized representation is passed to the **decoder** (which is another CNN) where its job is to reconstruct the image from its compressed representation.
+The output of the decoder is an approximation of what it thinks the original input looked like.
 Furthermore, the red arrow in the image indicates the gradient flow used for training.
 During training, **backpropogration** is perfored to continually update the encoder and embedding vectors in order to try minimise the reconstruction loss.

-### Deep learning pipeline
+### Deep learning sections
 The following sections provide an overview of the deep learning pipeline used for this project:
-&nbsp;&nbsp;&nbsp;&nbsp; 1.
-Data Loading & Preprocessing
+&nbsp;&nbsp;&nbsp;&nbsp; [1.
+Data Loading & Preprocessing](#1-data-loading--preprocessing)
-&nbsp;&nbsp;&nbsp;&nbsp; 2.
-Model Architecture
+&nbsp;&nbsp;&nbsp;&nbsp; [2.
+Model Architecture](#2-model-architecture)
-&nbsp;&nbsp;&nbsp;&nbsp; 3.
-Training Procedure
+&nbsp;&nbsp;&nbsp;&nbsp; [3.
+Training Procedure](#3-training-procedure)
-&nbsp;&nbsp;&nbsp;&nbsp; 4.
-Testing Procedure
+&nbsp;&nbsp;&nbsp;&nbsp; [4.
+Testing Procedure](#4-testing-procedure)

 ## 1. Data Loading & Preprocessing
 The dataset used for this project was the Prostate 2D HipMRI dataset which can be found and downloaded [[here]](#here).
 The images consists of grayscale MRI scans of prostate tissue which was loaded and preprocessed using the custom data loader found in the [dataset.py](dataset.py) file.